samdealy/3D_Audio/README.md

   }
   ```

-The lyrics update
-as the song progresses.
+### Glitch Pass Effect

-Additionally, the app makes uses of the Three.js composer and its glitch pass to create temporally
-random visual glitches.
+Additionally, the app makes uses of the Three.js composer and its glitch pass to create temporally random visual glitches.
+Users can turn off the glitch pass by using the `dat.GUI` menu in the top right corner of the page.